prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ```
 We encourage you to utilize the full features of [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) to narrowly define your bidder parameter data types.
 If you copy and paste these examples, please remember to change the  `title` and `description` to refer to your bidder name instead of our fictional `Foo` example.

-When choosing your parameters names, consider aligning with the OpenRTB 2.5 standards by using lower case letters without camel casing or special characters.
+When choosing your parameter names, please consider aligning with the OpenRTB 2.5 standards by using lower case letters without camel casing or special characters.

 In addition to the examples listed below, please refer to [existing bidder parameter files](https://github.com/prebid/prebid-server/tree/master/static/bidder-params) for guidance.